rust-lang/book/2018-edition/src/ch04-01-what-is-ownership.md

 > here is a brief explanation in preparation.
 >
 > Both the stack and the heap are parts of memory that is available to your code
 > to use at runtime, but they are structured in different ways.
+When discussing
+> the stack, the term "frame" is often mentioned.
+A stack frame houses all of
-The stack stores
+> the associated values contained within a function.
+The stack stores these
-> values in the order it gets them and removes the values in the opposite order.
+> frames in the order it receives them and removes them in the opposite order.
 > This is referred to as *last in, first out*.
 Think of a stack of plates: when
 > you add more plates, you put them on top of the pile, and when you need a
 > plate, you take one off the top.
 Adding or removing plates from the middle or